The Ho Chi Minh Trail: Then and Now (Part 1)

 A formation of Thud F-105 bomber jets releasing their payload.

-Explore Indochina rider taking a photo next to a huge bomb
+An Explore Indochina rider taking a photo next to a huge bomb on the Ho Chi Minh Trail in Laos

 A B-52 could release up to 100 bombs in one attack.

-two live 500 pound bombs in Ban Phanop Village
+two live 250-pound bombs in Ban Phanop Village on the Ho Chi Minh Trail in Laos

-Two live 500 pound bombs in Ban Phanop Village.
+Two live 250-pound bombs in Ban Phanop Village.

 An F-100F Super Sabre escorts a B-52.

-an unexploded 500 pound bomb in the hills above La Hap
+an unexploded 500-pound bomb in the hills above La Hap on the Ho Chi Minh Trail in Laos

 Picture of Digby Greenhalgh